pascuas/project-2/project-worksheet.md

 | Deployment | H | 1hr | | |
 | Total | H | 36hrs| | |

-## Additional Libraries
- Use this section to list all supporting libraries and thier role in the project such as Axios, ReactStrap, D3, etc.

 ## Code Snippet

-Use this section to include a brief code snippet of functionality that you are proud of an a brief description.
-Code snippet should not be greater than 10 lines of code.

 ```
   useEffect(() => {